drclahiru/bookish-goggles/disc_folder/syntax.md

-# Discussion about syntax and paradigms.
+# Discussion about the language design

 _Trying to be minimalist – just to get things started_